aragon/taiko-contracts/TEST_TREE.md

 │       ├── It canExecute should return false (when unlisted on creation, unappointed now) │       └── It execute should revert (when unlisted on creation, unappointed now) ├── Given The proposal was approved by the address
-│   ├── When calling getProposal approved
+│   ├── When calling getProposal being approved
 │   │   └── It should return the right values
-│   ├── When calling canApprove and approve approved
-│   │   ├── It canApprove should return false (when listed on creation, self appointed now) │   │   ├── It approve should revert (when listed on creation, self appointed now) │   │   ├── It canApprove should return false (when currently appointed by a signer listed on creation) │   │   └── It approve should revert (when currently appointed by a signer listed on creation) │   ├── When calling hasApproved approved
+│   ├── When calling canApprove and approve being approved │   │   ├── It canApprove should return false (when listed on creation, self appointed now) │   │   ├── It approve should revert (when listed on creation, self appointed now) │   │   ├── It canApprove should return false (when currently appointed by a signer listed on creation) │   │   └── It approve should revert (when currently appointed by a signer listed on creation) │   ├── When calling hasApproved being approved
-│   │   └── It hasApproved should return false until approved │   └── When calling canExecute and execute approved
-│       ├── It canExecute should return false (when listed on creation, self appointed now) │       ├── It execute should revert (when listed on creation, self appointed now) │       ├── It canExecute should return false (when currently appointed by a signer listed on creation) │       └── It execute should revert (when currently appointed by a signer listed on creation) ├── Given The proposal passed
+│   │   └── It hasApproved should return false until approved │   └── When calling canExecute and execute being approved │       ├── It canExecute should return false (when listed on creation, self appointed now) │       ├── It execute should revert (when listed on creation, self appointed now) │       ├── It canExecute should return false (when currently appointed by a signer listed on creation) │       └── It execute should revert (when currently appointed by a signer listed on creation) ├── Given The proposal passed
-│   ├── When calling getProposal passed
+│   ├── When calling getProposal being passed
 │   │   └── It should return the right values
-│   ├── When calling canApprove and approve passed
-│   │   ├── It canApprove should return false (when listed on creation, self appointed now) │   │   ├── It approve should revert (when listed on creation, self appointed now) │   │   ├── It canApprove should return false (when listed on creation, appointing someone else now)
+│   ├── When calling canApprove and approve being passed │   │   ├── It canApprove should return false (when listed on creation, self appointed now) │   │   ├── It approve should revert (when listed on creation, self appointed now) │   │   ├── It canApprove should return false (when listed on creation, appointing someone else now)